oys2021/user-management-api/ReadMe.md

 # Configure environment
 cp .env.example .env
-# Edit .env with your database credentials
+# Edit .env with your database credentials.
+Node the Database was connected loally so configure yours in the virtual environment

 # Start the server
-npm run dev
+nodemon server.js